SpaCE-10: A Comprehensive Benchmark for Multimodal Large Language Models in Compositional Spatial Intelligence: Introduction

 Based on this design principle, we propose an innovative hierarchical annotation pipeline in SpaCE-10.
 Specifically, we collect over 800 real indoor scanned scenes from four public datasets.
 For each scene, we present an automated pipeline to generate structured data that can describe different types of information in the scene, \emph{e.g.,} appearance and relationship.
 Based on this information, a multi-stage semi-automated pipeline is adopted to generate basic QA pairs, conduct quality verification, and perform the capability integration.
 Our SpaCE-10 consists of more than 5,000 high-quality QA pairs, covering various settings of existing MLLMs, \emph{e.g.,} point cloud input and multi-choice question types.
 As shown in Tab.~\ref{table: dataset_comparison}, SpaCE-10 demonstrates greater diversity than previous benchmarks in data distribution, annotation process, and evaluation settings, showing promising all-around evaluation ability for compositional spatial intelligence.

-We conduct extensive and systematic evaluations of mainstream MLLMs on SpaCE-10, including 3 close-source MLLMs and more than 20 open-source MLLMs ranging from 2B to 78B.
-Experimental results show that even the most advanced MLLMs are still far behind humans in compositional spatial intelligence, \emph{i.e.,} 37.4\% of GPT4o \textit{vs.} 72.0\% of human.
+We conduct extensive and systematic evaluations of mainstream MLLMs on SpaCE-10, including 4 close-source MLLMs and nearly \textbf{50} open-source MLLMs ranging from 1B to 241B.
+Experimental results show that even the most advanced MLLMs are still far behind humans in compositional spatial intelligence, \emph{i.e.,} 53.1\% of GPT-5 \textit{vs.} 91.2\% of human.
 Meanwhile, 2D MLLMs demonstrate much stronger capabilities than 3D MLLMs on SpaCE-10, showing great potential for image-based spatial reasoning.
-Besides, existing MLLMs greatly fall short in multiple-choice QAs, suggesting their inferior complex reasoning abilities.
+In addition, existing MLLMs greatly fall short in multiple-answer QAs, suggesting their inferior complex reasoning abilities.
 Our further study also reveals that the shortcoming of counting capability greatly limits the compositional spatial capabilities of existing MLLMs.
-These findings provide valuable directions for the community to develop more capable MLLMs.
+These findings provide valuable directions for the community to develop more capable MLLMs in terms of spatial intelligence.
 Overall, our main contributions are summarized as follows:

-\begin{itemize} \item We present SpaCE-10, a comprehensive benchmark for compositional spatial intelligence.
+\begin{itemize}[leftmargin=*,itemsep=1pt, topsep=0pt, parsep=0pt] \item We present SpaCE-10, a comprehensive benchmark for compositional spatial intelligence.
 SpaCE-10 is the most diverse benchmark that can assess the capabilities of MLLMs from the atomic level to the compositional level.
 It also covers various evaluation settings, including 3D inputs and multi-choice questions.

 \item We propose an innovative hierarchical annotation pipeline in SpaCE-10, which first produces structured descriptions of scenes via an automated pipeline and then generates compositional QA pairs through a multi-stage semi-automated pipeline.
 The hierarchical pipeline ensures the quality, diversity, and controllability of the generated QA pairs.